jimenezrick/blog/posts/20130601/multi-line-regexp.md

 % Multi-line regexps: searching on plain text
-% Ricardo Catalinas Jiménez <jimenezrick@gmail.com>
+% Ricardo Catalinas Jiménez
-% Sat Jun  1 19:00:33 CEST 2013
+% June 10, 2013

   I always like to keep everything in plain text but sometimes it is a